borgbackup/borg/docs/internals.rst

 In AES CTR mode you can think of the IV as the start value for the counter.
 The counter itself is incremented by one after each 16 byte block.
 The IV/counter is not required to be random but it must NEVER be reused.
-So to accomplish this Attic initializes the encryption counter to be higher than any previously used counter value before encrypting new data.
+So to accomplish this |project_name| initializes the encryption counter to be higher than any previously used counter value before encrypting new data.

-To reduce payload size only 8 bytes of the 16 bytes nonce is saved in the payload, the first 8 bytes are always zeros.
+To reduce payload size only 8 bytes of the 16 bytes nonce is saved in the payload, the first 8 bytes are always zeroes.
 This does not affect security but limits the maximum repository capacity to only 295 exabytes (2**64 * 16 bytes).